mmmaction/performance/README.md

 In our case the development was split into backend teams and other teams building the UI.
 Those teams were even distributed all over the world.
 It may sound easy but its not: good communication is essential.
 Also understanding the other teams requirements and needs.
 Having said that, I think on API level there is maybe even the most impact on overal performance you can gain.
 Being a service in a cloud platform you can not fulfill all client needs on the other hand.
 But you should strive to optimize the core functionalities used by your service.

 For a REST API its important to have good filters.
-You dont want a frontend retrieving e.g. all x thousand buildings and searching for a specific building.
+You don't want a frontend retrieving e.g. all x thousand buildings and searching for a specific building.
 And for retrieving all resources we introduced page size and number parameters so that a front-end can have better responsiveness when loading "all" resources.
 Also, if you apply just CRUD for your "database" entities you may get some performance penalties, since some clients are interested in aggregated entities that can be retrieved with just one request.
 In our service for instance we have `addresses` as own resource as well as `locations`.
-Since some clients want to fetch this in one go, we introduced a `json:api` `include` query param to serve that.
+Since some clients want to fetch this in one go, we introduced a `json:api` `include` query parameter to serve that.
 As already mentioned earlier, while talking to the front-end teams, we identified their need for displaying a hierarchical structure tree of a building.
 As a solution, we added dedicated REST API endpoints for such use cases.
 Of course the corresponding queries and possible indexes on API/Backend level also need to be done right but again, being able to just make one rest call and retrieve a whole building structure is much more efficient than doing 100 of single calls and additional logic in the UI!

 As you see now, a good design of a REST API (your interface) is very important.
 In additiona to the design, the documentation of it is probably also as important.
 Your great implemented API endpoint does not help much, if users of the API fail to understand it and hence wont use it...